OpenLMLab/F-Eval/README.md

-# *F-Eval: Asssessing Fundamental Abilities with Refined Evaluation Methods*
+# *F-Eval: Assessing Fundamental Abilities with Refined Evaluation Methods*

 F-Eval is a bilingual evaluation benchmark to evaluate the fundamental abilities, including expression, commonsense and logic.
 It consists of 2211 instances in both English and Chinese.
 Please visit